Lisle (band)

 Lisle was a Canadian rock band formed in 1967 in Barrie, Ontario.

 Biography

 Originally named 'Quantity Unknown' and 'Robin and the Hoods', the band produced one hit single in Canada in 1974: "Shelly Made Me Smile" which came from their album, Smile With Lisle (1973), on Bronco Records.

+Spin off

+Two Lisle members, Chambers and Mathias recorded the Ronnie Kartman composition, "Canadian Lady" which was released on Bronco Records BR 2727 in 1974.
+It had massive MOR airplay.

+Later years

 Chambers is currently a member of The Martels.